British American Tobacco - Sustainable agriculture and farmer livelihoods

 We do not own tobacco farms or directly employ farmers – but our approach to agriculture and working with farmers means that we have strong influence.

 Our global Leaf function has centralised management over our tobacco leaf supply chain.
-The majority (approximately 61%) of our tobacco leaf is sourced by our own BAT leaf operations in 18 countries, which contract directly with over 84,000 farmers.
-The remaining leaf we buy is sourced through third-party suppliers from 26 countries that in turn contract with over 250,000 farmers.
+The majority (approximately 63%) of our tobacco leaf is sourced by our own BAT leaf operations in 18 countries, which contract directly with over 81,000 farmers.
+The remainder is from third-party suppliers that, in turn, contract with an estimated 195,000 farmers.

 All our suppliers are managed centrally by our Group's leaf function, which enables global oversight of our supply chain and the sustainability risks and issues inherent in agriculture.
 We have a defined approach to identifying our most strategic and critical leaf sources, which takes account of a number of parameters, including the tobacco type, geography and commercial factors, such as price and volume.
 Over 80% of our total leaf purchases are from these strategic sources.